eero-lehtinen/eerolang/README.md

 Eerolang is pretty close to Python.
 It has strong typing, e.g. you can't add a string to a number.
 It also has dynamic typing, so types are only checked at run time and not when compiling.
 Also a list or a map can contain any type in any position.

-I spent way too much time making the error messages good for no reason, so enjoy that, me.

 The types are: `number`, `string`, `range`, `list`, and `map`.
 There are no user-defined types.
+There are also no booleans, all types can be falsy (0 for numbers, empty strings, lists, and maps).
+If you really want booleans, I guess you can do `true := 1` and `false := 0` at the start of the file.

+The syntax is a combination of Lua, Go and Rust.
+Declarations use the walrus operator from Go.
+For-loops and logical expressions are from Lua.
+Fn and bracing styles are from Rust.
+The ad hoc grammar also turned out to not need newlines or semicolons at all.
+Multiple statements in the same file are perfectly fine as long as they are separated by any whitespace (e.g. `x := 10 print(x)`).

+I spent way too much time making the error messages good for no reason, so enjoy that, me.

 Below is an exaple showing off the features of the language: